Apodini/ApodiniMigrator/README.md

   -h, --help              Show help information.

 SUBCOMMANDS:
-  compare (default)       A utility to compare API documents and automatically
-                          generate a migration guide between two versions migrate                 A utility to migrate a client library out of an API document and a migration guide generate                A utility to generate a client library out of a API document
+  compare                 Compare API documents and automatically generate a migration guide between two versions. migrate                 Migrate a client library using the base API document and a migration guide. generate                Generate a client library from an API document.

   See 'migrator help <subcommand>' for detailed help.

 ```
 ### Compare